StackHawk

 Before Testing

-Define the Testing Scope: Determine which parts of the API need testing based on factors like risk, importance, and business requirements.
+• Define the testing scope based on risk, importance, and business requirements

-Set Up the Test Environment: Ensure you have a dedicated testing environment with the necessary tools and test data ready to go.
+• Set up the test environment with the necessary tools and test data

 During Testing